sirredbeard/awesome-wsl/README.md

 ### Miscellaneous

+* [BootShellCredentialProvider](https://github.com/NathanCastle/BootShellCredentialProvider) - BSCP lets you boot Windows directly into a Linux desktop experience such as xfce4 using Windows native login and a combination of Xming & WSL upon login. ![github project][githublogo]
 * [wsl-dotfiles](https://github.com/Xyene/wsl-dotfiles) - Configuration files and scripts for creating an i3-based environment inside WSL. ![github project][githublogo]
 * [wsl-docker-git-setup](https://github.com/rodtreweek/Castle-Winbuntu) - Shell script to configure WSL to use docker and docker-compose as well as a git-enabled prompt. ![github project][githublogo]
 * [EnumWSL](https://github.com/therealkenc/EnumWSL) - Enumerates installed WSL packages. ![github project][githublogo]